Welcome to MEXICO!

 Tacos are a popular Mexican food all around the world.
 Tacos are essentially tortillas filled with cheeses, sauces, and fillings such as meats or beans or even vegetables.
 The classic Mexican street vendor taco differs greatly from what you are used to: no fancy condiments like guacamole and no lettuce or cheese.

-Mexico Booklet: Dive into the ancient history and modern culture of Mexico.
-You won’t want to miss the fun facts about this country!
+You won’t want to miss the fun facts

-Recipe Cards: Ask an adult to help you make delicious enfrijoladas and flan.
+Recipe Cards: Ask an adult to help you

 Table Talk Cards: Ask your family and